NillionNetwork/nillion-python-starter/client_multi_party_compute/README.md

 1. Set up requirements following the repo README to populate the .env file with environment variables.

-2. Follow README instructions to compile and store a program that meets the above assumptions.
-Take note of the resulting program_id.
+2. Follow README instructions to compile a program that meets the above assumptions.
+Take note of the program name.
 Here are some programs that meet the multi party example program assumptions:

 - addition_simple_multi_party.nada.bin
 - circuit_simple_multi_party.nada.bin